What Is A Paranoia Test & Why Is It Needed?

 Medically Reviewed By: Ema Jones, LCSW

-When we have dealt with trauma or dysfunctional relationships, it can damage how we view the world.
-In some cases, it can make us believe that the world and individuals are out to get us.
-This point of view is often one characteristic of paranoia.
+When we experience trauma or dysfunctional relationships, it can hurt how we view the world.
+In some cases, this history can make us believe that the world is out to get us.
+This point of view is one characteristic of paranoia.
 According to the Mental Health America website, paranoia involves intense anxious or fearful feelings and thoughts often related to persecution, threat, or conspiracy.

-Paranoia may persist underneath the surface for people who otherwise function very normally.
+Paranoia may persist beneath the surface for people who otherwise go about their day normally.
 Paranoia may also occur with mental disorders.
-Paranoia can damage mental health when persistent thoughts and feelings become delusions, which are firmly maintained ideas that are clung to even in the face of contrary evidence.
-It is also a symptom of paranoid personality disorder (PPD), part of a group of conditions called "Cluster A" personality disorders.
-These disorders often appear in early adulthood and are more common in men.
-People who have personality disorders can enjoy full and happy lives with a variety of treatment options, including counseling.
+Paranoia can damage mental health when persistent thoughts and feelings become delusions, which are firmly maintained ideas that remain even in the face of contrary evidence.
+Paranoia is also a symptom of paranoid personality disorder (PPD), one of a group of conditions called "Cluster A" personality disorders.
+These disorders often appear in early adulthood and are more common in men, though any individual may experience them.
+However, people who have personality disorders can enjoy full and happy lives with a variety of treatment options, including counseling.

 Do You Feel Paranoid?

-If you notice that you have irrationally paranoid thoughts or suffer from unrelenting mistrust, you may wish to understand the nature of paranoid personality disorders.
-It's imperative to remember that only a counselor or mental health professional can thoroughly assess and diagnose personality disorders.
-Throughout this article, we'll discuss some of the causes and signs of paranoia, but also what paranoia tests are available and how they can assist you in determining if you need further assistance.
+If you notice that you have irrationally suspicious thoughts or experience unrelenting mistrust, you may wish to better understand the nature of paranoid personality disorder.
+However, it's imperative to remember that only a mental health professional can assess and diagnose a personality disorder.
+In this article, we'll discuss some of the causes and signs of paranoia, as well as what paranoia tests are available and how they can assist you in determining if you need further help.

 Possible Causes of Paranoia

-It can be hard to recognize paranoia in yourself, as paranoia itself alters your outlook and judgment.
-Habitual paranoid thought patterns can amplify fears and an increased perception of threats.
-Paranoid thoughts are often focused on what you think people might be thinking or planning to do against you.
+It can be hard to recognize paranoia in yourself, as paranoia alters your outlook and judgment.
+Habitual paranoid thought patterns can amplify fears and create an increased perception of threats.
+Paranoid thoughts are often focused on what you imagine people might be thinking or planning to do against you.
 It should be noted that paranoia can be justified in some instances.
-For example, if you've been victimized in the past, you may experience more paranoia-like symptoms and in turn, become more cautious.
-This kind of thinking is reasonable and leads to caution.
+For example, if you've been abused in the past, you may experience more suspicion and, in turn, become more cautious.
+This kind of thinking is reasonable.
 Paranoid thinking is different in that it is rarely rooted in historical experience and can lead individuals to make irrational and even drastic decisions.

 There are several different causes of paranoia, which are often related to other mental health disorders.
-A few of these causes can include:
+These causes include:

-- Alcoholism: a disease that includes alcohol craving and continued drinking, which can lead to paranoia and delusions
+- Alcoholism: a disease that includes alcohol craving and excessive drinking, which can lead to paranoia and delusions

 - Bipolar Disorder: this disorder is characterized by depression, mania, and severe mood swings

-- Brain Tumors: these tumors can press on different areas of the brain, resulting in paranoia or other mood changes
+- Brain Tumors: tumors can press on different areas of the brain, resulting in paranoia or mood changes

 - Drug Abuse: an addiction to drugs can result in an altered state of consciousness, which can contribute to paranoia

 There can also be other issues underlying paranoia, such as low self-esteem or post-traumatic stress disorder (PTSD).
-Soldiers and others who have dealt with intense trauma often suffer from random attacks of paranoia.
-While all potential causes of paranoia are not definitively known, there seems to be a combination of biological and psychological factors.
-There is also evidence that early childhood experiences, including trauma and abuse, can play a role in the development of PPD.
+Soldiers and others who have dealt with intense trauma can often experience random attacks of paranoia.
+While not all potential causes of paranoia are definitively known, there seems to be a combination of biological and psychological factors.
+There is also evidence that early childhood experiences, including trauma and abuse, can play a role in developing PPD.

 Symptoms of Paranoia

-Paranoia, as part of the group of personality disorders, often displays itself in the following ways:
+Paranoid personality disorder often displays itself in the following ways:

 - Doubting the commitment of others